Soul-Care

 By Lydia Royce

-I knew I was in trouble when I felt resistance to step into the classroom I once dearly loved.
-I had lived on the mission field for nearly 15 years at the time, and loved every bit of building the school from scratch.
-But the cross-cultural shock, loneliness and exhaustion had taken a toll on both my husband and me.
+I knew I was in trouble when I began to feel resistance to stepping into the classroom I once dearly loved.
+For nearly 15 years, I had lived and served in the field, pouring myself into building a school from the ground up.
+I loved the work.
+But over time, cross-cultural shock, loneliness, and exhaustion began to take a toll on my husband and me.

 Paying attention to the resistance was the beginning of our healing journey.

-Not much is said about burnout among missionaries in our Indian culture.
-Missionaries carry a weight.
-Either they are seen as super-humans, or looked down on as losers, or both by their families, friends and church communities.
-This puts pressure on the missionaries to overachieve and be in their best mode every time they visit folks back home.
-So a vacation, meant to replenish and rejuvenate, becomes a stressful experience.
+Burnout among missionaries is rarely spoken about in our Indian context.
+Missionaries are either seen as super-humans or looked down on as losers, or both, by their families, friends, and church communities.
+These perceptions create an unspoken pressure on the missionaries to perform and to present their best selves every time they visit home.
+So a vacation, meant to replenish and rejuvenate, becomes emotionally taxing.

 The children of missionaries are the hidden ones who suffer equally, if not more.
-They neither belong to their parents’ hometown nor to the mission field in which they spend creating their growing up memories.
-They can ‘see’ the lack of acceptance in the eyes of their village as well as their city friends.
-Language and cultural barriers cause the sting of unbelonging go even deeper for the children.
+They neither belong to their parents’ hometown nor to the mission field where they created their growing-up memories.
+Language and cultural barriers cause the sting of unbelongingness to go even deeper for the children.
+This raises important questions.

-What can communities do to offer a gracious space of care and rest for missionaries and their families?
+How can communities create a gracious space of care and rest for missionaries and their families?

 1. Be confident that it is God’s desire for us to care for our souls.
-There is nothing to feel guilty about.
 He loves us more than the work we do.
-Our identity is in our belovedness and not in what we do.
-Our physical, mental and emotional well-being matters to him.
-With that in mind, create a rhythm of rest and work.
+So create a rhythm of rest and work.
 Take time to be with Jesus in silence and solitude.
-It can be as little as 15 minutes or as long as a day or two even more.
-Take time out to be with yourself and the Lord.
+It can be as little as 15 minutes or as long as a day or two, or even more.

 2. Along with these regular short breaks, pray and plan for longer breaks of 15 days to one whole month (even more) in a year.
 It is necessary to remove your body from the place where you are serving to another location so that you can experience rest.
-Choose a place other than your hometown, where you may meet your friends or church friends.
-Play like a child with your children during this vacation without feeling guilty.
+Choose a place other than your hometown.
+Play like a child with your children during this vacation.
 Sit with your spouse and reminisce life stories.
 Take a lot of fun pictures.
 If you are single, find fun things you can do in the place you are visiting.
 Journal a lot.

 3. Find at least one friend or two, preferably other than your church members, with whom you can share your heart regularly, say once a month.

-4. Build friendships other than your own church community.
+4. Build friendships outside of your own church community.

 5. Practice journaling or engage in another life-giving activity like playing, drawing, walking or running.